joaomateusferr/mac-utils/tutorials/How to restore macOS on a Apple silicon mac.md

 3 - Under the Software Update Gear (This Mac is enrolled in the Apple Beta Software Program), click on Details.

+4 - On selecting Restore Defaults, you will no longer receive any beta software program updates.

 Bootable usb
 ---